codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/mutable-objects-mutable-vs-immutable.md

 Immutable objects have a number of advantages that help improve the performance and reliability of programs.
 For example, two strings that contain the same contents can be stored in memory only once.

-The Java compiler automatically detects this situation:
+The Java compiler automatically detecets this situation.
+See the example in the top-left panel.
+To run the example, click the "Run!" button below.
+{Run!}(sh .guides/bg.sh javac code/Surprise.java java -cp code/ Surprise )